Pranav452/dripping-dawgs/README.md

 ## 👥 Support

-For support, email support@drippingdogs.com or visit our [Contact Page](https://dripping-dogs.vercel.app/contact).
+For support, email support@drippingdog.com or visit our [Contact Page](https://dripping-dogs.vercel.app/contact).

 ---

-Built with ❤️ by the Dripping Dogs Team
+Built with ❤️ by the Dripping Dog Team